 Note some policies require you to service your car with the dealer you bought the policy from and others might require an excess for claims you make.

 Extended warranty vs emergency fund

-With extended warranty, it’s possible you could end up paying more for the coverage than you get back in direct benefits.
+With an extended warranty, it’s possible you could end up paying more for the coverage than you get back indirect benefits.
 Do the maths and consider whether or not you’d be better off setting up an emergency fund to cover expected repairs and maintenance after your original warranty has run out.

 Even if you don’t end up using your vehicle emergency fund for mechanical failures after this point, your emergency fund mean you have money sitting in the bank earning interest, and this money could eventually go towards your next car purchase.

 If you do decide to get extended warranty, remember you can and should negotiate pricing and terms just like you do with a vehicle purchase.
 Carefully review the terms and conditions and understand what you’re covered for – and not covered for – before signing on the dotted line.

 Whether or not you should get extended warranty could depend on things like your the reliability of your car and how long you’re planning to keep it.
 Some people might be better off using the money to set up an emergency fund.

 On the other hand, people who finance their car maintenance on average borrow $768 to do it, and if you’re not borrowing to cover the costs, you’ll be paying for repairs from your savings.
 In this case, getting an extended warranty could give you extra peace of mind you won’t be left out of pocket if your car does frequently break down.